geoserver/geoserver.github.io/_posts/2023-04-05-geoserver-2-23-0-released.md

 This is a stable release of GeoServer suitable for production systems, made in conjunction with GeoTools 29.0 and GeoWebCache 1.23.0.

 Thanks to Jody Garnett (GeoCat) for making this release.
-Additional thanks to those volunteering to test the release candidate, your assistance is seen and appreciated: Peter Rushforth, Mark Prins, Gabriel Roldan, and Juan Luis.
+Additional thanks to those volunteering to test the release candidate, your assistance is seen and appreciated: Peter Rushforth, Mark Prins, Gabriel Roldan, and Juan Luis Rodríguez.

 Keeping GeoServer sustainable requires community commitment.
 If you are unable to contribute time, [sponsorship options](https://github.com/geoserver/geoserver/wiki/Sponsor) are available via the Open Source Geospatial Foundation.